The-SaaS-Factory/next-14-saas-boilerplate/README.md

 **Super Admin Access**
   - Login as Normal User
-  - Make click on the "Access as Super Admin" button in the Header
+  - Make click on the "Access as Super Admin" button in the Header from personal profile

 **Stripe test card number**
   - 4242 4242 4242 4242